 You may register on our Websites for a variety of purposes.
 The legal basis for the processing is Art.
 6 (1) b) GDPR in each case.

-During registration we collect data about you that we need for the specific registration (“Registration Data”).
-This generally includes information about your title and position, first name and surname, e-mail address, country and if necessary further information about your company and your address and telephone number.
+During registration we collect data about you that we need for the specific registration (hereinafter referred to as “Registration Data”).
+This generally includes information about your title and position, first name and surname, e-mail address, country, and if necessary further information about your company or your birth date for identification purposes and your address and telephone number.
 The specific data is set out in further detail in the registration form in each case.

-Registration is performed in order to sign up for specific events or training courses/workshops, to become a member of GLOBALG.A.P., to receive information mail-outs/newsletters , to receive information material (e.g. brochures or posters) or to access the restricted area of our certification database (database.globalgap.org).
-The latter is only possible for certain users (“Market Participants”).
+Registration is performed in order to sign up for specific events, training courses/workshops or examinations, to become a member of GLOBALG.A.P., to receive information mail-outs/newsletters, to receive information material (e.g. brochures or posters) or to access the restricted area of our database (database.globalgap.org).
+The latter is only possible for certain users (hereinafter referred to as “Market Participants”).

 We endeavor to ensure maximum transparency in terms of which data is accessible to whom.
 You will find detailed documentation for the Website database.globalgap.org at http://www.globalgap.org/de/documents?q= (data access rules).
 On registration, in addition to the Registration Data, we store the IP address of our users.
 This falls within our legitimate interests relating to logging purposes and the prevention of abuse (Art.
 6 (1) f) GDPR).

-When you contact GLOBALG.A.P. (for instance via contact form, telephone or e-mail), your information is stored for the purpose of processing the request as well as for any follow-up queries (legal basis: Art.
+When you contact GLOBALG.A.P. (for instance via contact form, telephone, e-mail or, if you wish, as a follow-up to a contact during a trade fair), your information is stored for the purpose of processing the request as well as for any follow-up queries (legal basis: Art.
 6 (1) b) GDPR).

 On registration for one of our Information Mail-Outs, we store your IP address and the date of the registration.
 This data is stored solely for evidential purposes in the event that a third party misuses an e-mail address and registers to receive Information Mail-Outs without the knowledge of the authorized party.
 This thus falls within the legitimate interests of us and our users (Art.
 6 (1) f) GDPR).